-- Assess readiness to begin the entrepreneurial adventure - Emphasize the importance of good financial record-keeping systems, reports, and records - Develop a marketing plan including components for product/service, price, place, and promotion - Strategically service customers - · Prepare and present a business plan
+- Assess readiness to begin the entrepreneurial adventure. - Emphasize the importance of good financial record-keeping systems, reports, and records. - Develop a marketing plan including components for product/service, price, place, and promotion. - Strategically service customers. - Prepare and present a business plan.

-Catalog No. Description Credits
+Curriculum Catalog No Description Credits

 10-145-188 Entrepreneurial Service Manage 3

 10-145-186 Financial Management for Your 3

 10-145-187 Marketing Your Small Business 3

 10-145-185 Organizing Your Small Business 3

-10-145-189 Writing a Business Plan 3
+10-145-189 Writing a Business Plan for You 3

-Certificate Total 15
+CERTIFICATE TOTAL 15

-10-145-188 Entrepreneurial Service Mgmt...The elements of your successful business with a strategic plan that focuses on servicing your customer with a winning attitude, performance, teamwork, and competition.
-Offered in: Spring 2010
+10-145-188 Entrepreneurial Service Mgmt... the elements of your successful business with a strategic plan that focuses on servicing your customer with a winning attitude, performance, teamwork, and competition.

-10-145-186 Financial Management-Small Bus...The importance of good recordkeeping systems, reports, and the records necessary for a small business.
+10-145-186 Financial Management-Small Bus... the importance of good record keeping systems, reports, and the records necessary for a small business.
 Financial analysis techniques are explored through hands-on Income Statements and Cash Flow Projections for small businesses.
-Offered in: Fall 2009

-10-145-187 Marketing Your Small Business...Implementing and evaluating a marketing plan for their small business.
+10-145-187 Marketing Your Small Business... implementing and evaluating a marketing plan for their small business.
 Students will develop a marketing plan for a selected small business.
 Components of the plan include market research, customer focus, quality, pricing, and advertising.
-Offered in: Spring 2010

-10-145-185 Organizing Your Small Business...The components of small business ownership by examining a variety of small business startup and operation scenarios.
+10-145-185 Organizing Your Small Business... the components of small business ownership by examining a variety of small business startup and operation scenarios.
 Assesses your own readiness to begin the entrepreneurial adventure.
-Offered in: Fall 2009

-10-145-189 Writing a Business Plan-Sm Bus...As a necessary component to beginning a small business, addressing facets of the business plan, observing various types of plans, to realizing readiness to begin.
+10-145-189 Writing a Business Plan-Sm Bus... as a necessary component to beginning a small business, addressing facets of the business plan, observing various types of plans, to realizing readiness to begin.
 Plan preparation/presentation are required.
-(Prerequisite: 10-145-186 Financial Management-Small Business; 10-145-187 Marketing Your Small Business) Offered in: Spring 2010